SharePoint/sp-dev-docs/docs/sp-add-ins/give-your-provider-hosted-add-in-the-sharepoint-look-and-feel.md

 ---
 title: Give your provider-hosted add-in the SharePoint look-and-feel
-description: Get to know the base add-in, configure Visual Studio to rebuild the corporate database, add SharePoint chrome and top bar to the start page, run the add-in, and test the new UI. ms.date: 11/02/2017 ms.prod: sharepoint
+description: Get to know the base add-in, configure Visual Studio to rebuild the corporate database, add SharePoint chrome and top bar to the start page, run the add-in, and test the new UI. ms.date: 12/04/2017 ms.prod: sharepoint
 ---

 # Give your provider-hosted add-in the SharePoint look-and-feel

 This is the second in a series of articles about the basics of developing provider-hosted SharePoint Add-ins.
-You should first be familiar with the topic [SharePoint Add-ins](sharepoint-add-ins.md) and the previous article in this series:
+You should first be familiar with the topic [SharePoint Add-ins](sharepoint-add-ins.md) and the overview article in this series:

 -  [Get started creating provider-hosted SharePoint Add-ins](get-started-creating-provider-hosted-sharepoint-add-ins.md)